NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1Analysis.md

 ---

-title: "Rivet::Analysis"
+title: 'class Rivet::Analysis'
-summary: "This is the base class of all analysis classes in Rivet. "
+description: "This is the base class of all analysis classes in Rivet. "

 ---